BesLogic/shared-configs/README.md

 ## PR Autofixes

 We've stopped attempting to support pre-commit.ci due to restrictions on downloaded bundle size and runtime downloads on the free tier.
 As well as having to individually duplicate and pin each ESLint plugin to an exact version.
+And finally, issues typescript-eslint project configuration and going Out Of Memory.

 Instead, we can recommend: